daviemakz/risen-js/README.md

 - Add a development mode to the package which allows everything to be tested while developing.
 [DONE]

 - Add methods to response object to allow self setting of data.
-(Getter & Setters).
+[DONE]

 - Add cleaner method other than `sendRequest()` modelled around express.
+[DONE]

 - Add method to allow chaining of requests between multiple micro services.
+[DONE]

+- Add cleaner method for sending responses while in the micro service.
+[DONE]

 - Reuse HTTP connection from express server.

-- Add full spectrum tests to support development environment & replace integration test with this.

-- Add pre-made example described in the `README.md`.
+[PARTIALLY DONE]

 - Update relevant NPM modules & clean up unused packages.
 [DONE]

 - Single file configuration with on execution bundling into self contained code.
 [NOT DONE]

 - Customisable babel transpilation from configuration.
+[DONE]

 - Allow connection to services via HTTPS.
+[NOT DONE]

+- Add full spectrum tests to support development environment & replace integration test with this.
+[DONE]

+- Fix the JEST test command.
+[DONE]

-- Allow service connections outside of localhost: server:port.
+- Allow service connections outside of localhost: server:port. (clarify this, rename variables, already there)

+- Optimise and reuse connections between micro services and service core.

+- Optimise and reuse connections between express server(s) and service core.

+- Implement CLI version of launching script.

+- Create GitHub docs website to formalise documentation and a way to update them in the pipeline.

 - Reformat service messages and document schema.

-- Implement CLI version of launching script.

-- Increase code coverage to 90+.

-- Add a logo to the project.
+- Add pre-made example described in the `README.md`.

-- Create GitHub docs website to formalise documentation.

 - Update `README.md` with a more slimmed down version.

 - Add 'development section' to `README.md`.

+- Add a logo to the project.

+- Bump version...icing!

 ## Contributing